mokhselim/animated_side_bar/README.md

 ## Additional information

-this is v1 is mainly made for Flutter web , macOS and Windows "Big screens" will improve it by the time to make it good for small screens as well, Thanks
+this is v1 is mainly made for Flutter web , macOS and Windows "Big screens" will improve it by the time to make it good for small screens as well, Thanks.

+Love to hear from you and get feedback and upgrade requests mokhselim@gmail.com
 # animated_side_bar
 # animated_side_bar